 OMNI AND METRO+ BUNDLE – Click here to SAVE 20% when you Bundle!

 Ergobaby Embrace VS Omni 360: So What Baby Carrier Should I Get?

-If money is not an issue and you’re ready to buy another baby carrier when your baby gets older and bigger, then go for the Ergobaby Embrace.
+If money is not an issue and you’re okay to buy another baby carrier when your baby gets older and bigger, then go for the Ergobaby Embrace.

 Personally, I wished I had the Embrace when I was a new mom as it looks snugger and easier to manage, especially when carrying a newborn.

-I had the Omni 360 but I didn’t use it until my baby was 2 months old as she looked so small and fragile in the Omni.
-It didn’t feel and look as cozy as the Embrace.
+I had the Omni 360 but I didn’t use it until my baby was 2 months old as she looked so small and fragile in it.
+It didn’t look as cozy as the Embrace.

 The Ergobaby Embrace might not have the bells and whistles that the Omni 360 has but if you want a less bulky and less complicated way of carrying your newborn, then I recommend it.